diaamohammad/alx_travel_app_0x00/README.md

 Create a file named .env in the project root (next to manage.py).

-Copy the contents of the template below into your new .env file and fill in your values.
+Copy the contents of the template below into your new .env file.

+Important: You must replace the placeholder values (like your_database_name, your_db_user, etc.) with your actual MySQL credentials.

 .env Template: